elaifamouez/alx-low_level_programming/README.md

 0x02.
 C - Functions, nested loops -- Working with Functions And Loops.

 0x03.
 C - Debugging -- Working with gdb ,finding and fixing errors.

+0x04.
+C - More functions, more nested loops -- working with C -Functions ,Functions prototype.